programmerraja/MyBlog/content/notes/2024/Fullstack App (no code ).md

 - PostgreSQL holding down the fort for serious data

 - Redis for that speed boost (can’t be preaching about fast sites with a slow product lol)

+## Refine

+**[Refine](https://refine.dev/)** is a React meta-framework for CRUD-heavy web applications.
+It addresses a wide range of enterprise use cases including internal tools, admin panels, dashboards and B2B apps.

+## Nitric

+[Nitric](https://nitric.io/) Effortless backends with infrastructure from code.An open source universal backend framework, with concise infrastructure and pluggable deployment automation.